FlorianRappl/YAMP/README.markdown

 Features of YAMP is (complex) (matrix) numerics (scalars, vectors, matrices) with symbolic terms (constants, variables, functions) that can be customized.
 Even though the current release does not support adding your own operators (they can be added in the code within a few lines), it is easily possible.
-This could allow operator overloading as well.
+This allows operator overloading as well.

 Current status
 -------------------------------------------------------

-The current version number is **0.8.0**.
+The current version number is **0.9.0**.
 This version is still an incomplete alpha build.
-A NuGet package will be available quite soon.
+A NuGet package is available at TODO.
 There are a lot of tests in the code - since the package aims to be cross platform (created with Mono), no particular unit testing framework has been chosen.